IsaacWoods/poplar/book/userspace/capabilities.md

 **NOTE:** while this capability seems quite innocuous, it is anything but.
 A rouge task that has this capability could in theory skim sensitive information, such as passwords or credit card details using the framebuffer, if this driver is in use.

+### `CAP_EARLY_LOGGING`
+This capability is owned by tasks that are started early in the boot process, before robust userspace logging is running.
+It is used to emit logging messages to the kernel log that help debug the early boot process, using the `early_log` system call.